 - (1) Take the chair on every legislative day at the hour to which the Senate stands recessed, immediately call the Senators to order, and proceed with the Order of Business of the Senate. - (2) While in session have general direction of the Senate Chamber.
-It shall be the President's duty to preserve order and decorum, and, in case of disturbance or disorderly conduct in the Chamber or galleries, may cause the same to be cleared.
+It shall be the President's duty to preserve order and decorum, including ensuring all members and staff with privilege of the floor are properly attired pursuant to Senate Rule 10, and, in case of disturbance or disorderly conduct in the Chamber or galleries, may cause the same to be cleared.
 When in the President's opinion there arises a case of extreme disturbance or emergency the President shall, with the concurrence of the President Pro Tempore, the Majority Leader and the Minority Leader, recess the Senate.
-Such recess shall not extend beyond the limitation imposed by Article II, section 14 of the Constitution. - (3) During debate, prevent personal references or questions as to motive, and confine Senators, in debate, to the question.
+Such recess shall not extend beyond the limitation imposed by Article II, section 14 of the Constitution. - (3) During debate, prevent personal references or questions as to motive, and confine Senators, in debate, to the question. - (4) Decide, when two or more Senators arise, who shall be first to speak. - (5) In the presence of the Senate, within one legislative day after receipt or adoption, sign all bills and joint resolutions which have passed both Houses after their titles have been read. - (6) Sign resolutions, orders, writs, warrants and subpoenas issued by order of the Senate.
+The signature shall be attested by the Secretary-Parliamentarian of the Senate, or, if absent, by the Chief Clerk of the Senate; and the fact of signing shall be entered in the Journal on the next available session day.

-- (4) Decide, when two or more Senators arise, who shall be first to speak. - (5) In the presence of the Senate, within one legislative day after receipt or adoption, sign all bills and joint resolutions which have passed both Houses after their titles have been read. - (6) Sign resolutions, orders, writs, warrants and subpoenas issued by order of the Senate.
-The signature shall be attested by the Secretary-Parliamentarian of the Senate, or, if absent, by the Chief Clerk of the Senate; and the fact of signing shall be entered in the Journal on the next available session day. - (7) Decide all points of order, subject to appeal, giving, however, any Member called to order the right to extenuate or justify.
+(7) Decide all points of order, subject to appeal, giving, however, any Member called to order the right to extenuate or justify.
 Debate shall not be permitted unless there be an appeal from a decision of the President in which event the President shall submit the question to the whole Senate for decision.
 The President shall submit points of order involving the constitutionality of any matter to the Senate for decision.
 Questions of order submitted to the Senate may be debated.